openenclave/openenclave/.jenkins/infrastructure/docker/dockerfiles/linux/azurelinux3/MHSM_PREVIEW.md

 ## Use with the MHSM build container

 The preview image validates the Open Enclave SDK and Intel SGX/DCAP layer.
-It does not replace the MHSM build container, which also provides private dependencies and product-specific tools.
+It also includes the standard build tools, .NET 8 SDK, pinned OCaml 4.14.2 toolchain, and Azure Linux kernel development headers required by MHSM's local build.

 Copy the archived `openenclave` directory into the Azure Linux 3 MHSM build-container context at `/opt/openenclave`.
 The resulting container satisfies the path used by the MHSM root `CMakeLists.txt`: